use your personal information, your rights regarding this information and how we comply with data protection law.

 b.
 Receiving information from you

-You may provide us with your personal information, for example you will need to inform us of your Death Benefit Nominee(s).
+You may provide us with your personal information, for example you will need to inform us of your Death Benefit Nominee(s) spouse, Civil Partner or any other dependents.
+You may provide us directly with details of changes to your personal circumstances such as change of address.

-When you are an active member your employer keeps us informed of any changes to address or marital status, but when you are a deferred or pensioner member then you need to inform MyCSP of such changes directly.
+When you are an active member your employer will also keep us informed of any changes to address or marital status, but when you are a deferred or pensioner member then you need to inform MyCSP directly of such changes.

-Any postal, email or phone communication you have with the Scheme Administrator (MyCSP), are also classed as personal information.
+Any online, postal, email or phone communication you have with the Scheme Administrator (MyCSP), are also classed as your personal information.
 These communications are retained in order to protect your interests and those of the schemes.
-Email and any postal communications are stored electronically and phone calls are recorded.
+Online, email and any postal communications are securely stored electronically and phone calls are recorded.

 c.
 Storing your personal information securely